Killing Someone in New York is No Longer a Serious Offense

 News and Resources

 The anti-bail saga playing out in states across the country has already stripped countless victims of their rights, created legions of fugitives and heaped millions of dollars of new costs onto the shoulders of taxpayers.
-But what’s unfolding now in New York State may take the cake when it comes to “bail reform” atrocities.
-New York State recently enacted laws allowing people accused of crimes including vehicular homicide to walk free on the promise that they’ll show up for their court date.
+New York State passed laws in November 2019 allowing people accused of crimes including vehicular homicide to walk free on the promise that they’ll show up for their court date.

 But people who use their cars as weapons are not the only ones Governor Andrew Cuomo has decided are “victims” of the bail bondsman.
 He’s also decided that those accused of criminally negligent homicide and 2nd degree manslaughter also shouldn’t be bothered by that nasty bail business.
 To the governor, these people are just like you and me, except they’ve killed someone.
 And in the governor’s world that’s no big deal.